nion-software/nionswift/docs/user_interface.rst

 * Start/End - The end points of a graphic on a line plot in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

+* Radius 1 - The outer radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

+* Radius 2 The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

+* Mode - The type of ring mask.
+See :ref:`graphics` for more information on ring masks.

+* Start Angle - The top left inside angle of a wedge mask in degrees.

+* End Angle - The inside opposite angle of a wedge mask in degrees.

 * Display - The type of coordinate system used to label the coordinates on the image or line plot.
 See :ref:`data-items` for information on different types of coordinate systems.

 .. _Metadata Panel: